mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification.md

     5. Break away objects shall lose collision when broken // do if possible
     6. powerups shall last throughout the entire level the player is currently on
     7. negative powerups shall be removed if the "clear debuff" powerup is used
+    8. negative powerups have the chance to soft-lock the player, forcing them to restart the level through death

 # Non-Functional Requirements
 1. Player Movement